inpe-cdsr/catalog/quick-start.md

 Update the files above with proper settings.
 The files are environment variables files that contain settings related to the services inside `docker-compose.[dev|prod].yml` files.

-Get in [location](./volumes/nginx/include/dynamic/location) folder and create a `catalog.conf` file.
+Get in [location](./volumes/nginx/include/dynamic/location) folder and create the `catalog.conf` file.
 This file can be used afterwards.

 ```
 $ cd volumes/nginx/include/dynamic/location && \